 Grief journeys are as unique as relationships

 Grief is the natural response to a loss.
-We grieve the loss of objects, relationships, physical health and, of course, the death of a loved one.
 Bereavement is the act of processing grief.
 Bereavement journeys are as unique as relationships.
 There is no formula to follow and no timetable to measure against.
 This is why we often feel alone in our grief.
 However, grieving individuals share common ground including a range of emotional reactions, dealing with well-meaning family and friends, and living through holidays and special occasions.

-After the loss of a loved one, it is common to need support and understanding from others who have also experienced loss.
-Coping with the death of someone you love is difficult, no matter what the cause and no matter what the relationship.
+After the loss of a loved one, it is common to need support and understanding.
+Coping with the death of someone you love is difficult.

 Hospice grief support and guidance is available at no cost for family members, caregivers and friends impacted by death, regardless of whether their loved one has died in our hospice program.
-Recognizing that we grieve as whole people, or services are holistic in approach to develop and practice lifelong coping strategies.
-Since everyone copes with loss in their own way, we offer a variety of services which include:
+Recognizing that we grieve as whole people, our services are holistic in approach to develop and practice lifelong coping strategies.
+Since everyone copes with loss in their own way, we offer a variety of services to our hospice families which include:

-- Monthly newsletters, Comfort for the Grieving Heart, are mailed to your home monthly.
+- Monthly newsletters, Comfort for the Grieving Heart.

 - Support groups for adults to build a circle of support through sharing and presentations by our grief counselors.

-- Workshops and presentations responding to changes in our community and expressed interest.
+- Workshops and presentations responding to needs in our community.

 - St. Luke’s Hospice During COVID